-- (1) Prior to leaving on a collection trip, use DNA Away or equivalent to decontaminate any personal items that will be used on the trip (watches, sunglasses, etc.) - (2) Park truck and boat in Zone C. - (3) Use pressure washer to rinse truck (including floor mats), boat, and any associated equipment capable of withstanding a high pressure rinse (oars, fuel tanks, tool box, totes, etc.).
-This could include PFD's, rain gear, or boots if they were heavily soiled. - (4) Fill a pump sprayer with 2% Virkon Aquatic. - (5) Spray all surfaces of truck, boat, and other equipment until all surfaces are completely soaked.
-These surfaces must be coated for at least 20 minutes.
-Rinse when complete. - (6) Mix a batch of 2% Virkon Aquatic according to recommendations in the decontamination tub. - (7) Dip PFD's, rain gear, boots, floor mats, oars, or any equipment capable of withstanding a prolonged submergence without damage.
-Allow to soak for 20 minutes. - (8) Allow equipment to air dry on the designated drying racks prior to returning all eDNA equipment to the off-site facility.
+- 1. Prior to leaving on a collection trip, use DNA Away or equivalent to decontaminate any personal items that will be used on the trip (watches, sunglasses, etc.) - 2.
+Park truck and boat in Zone C. - 3.
+Use hot pressure washer at 212F to rinse truck (including floor mats), boat, and any associated equipment capable of withstanding a high pressure rinse (oars, fuel tanks, tool box, totes, etc.).
+This could include PFD's, rain gear, or boots if they were heavily soiled. - 4.
+Fill a pump sprayer or bucket with 2% Virkon Aquatic. - 5.
+Spray or sponge 2% Virkon Aquatic on all surfaces of truck, boat, and other equipment until all surfaces are completely soaked.
+These surfaces must be coated for at least 10 minutes.
+Important Note: Metal surfaces are not to be coated for more than 10 minutes because corrosion will start to occur.
+Rinse when complete. - 6.
+Mix a batch of 2% Virkon Aquatic according to recommendations in the decontamination tub. - 7.
+Dip PFD's, rain gear, boots, floor mats, oars, or any equipment capable of withstanding a prolonged submergence without damage.
+Allow to soak for 30 minutes.
+Use proper PPE.
+Rinse thoroughly when complete. - 8.
+Allow equipment to air dry on the designated drying racks prior to returning all eDNA equipment to the off-site facility.